openfga/openfga/docs/list_objects/pipeline/README.md

 </p>

 The pipeline algorithm addresses the concerns of cyclic edges in a few ways:

-1. Input deduplication
+1. **Input deduplication**
-   - When an edge is part of a cycle, an input buffer is shared across all goroutines processing that sender to prevent re-processing the same items as they loop through the cycle.
+   - When an edge is cyclical, an input buffer is shared across all goroutines processing that sender to prevent re-processing the same items as they loop through the cycle.
+Items that have already been seen by the sender are skipped.
-3. Shared message tracking and status
+2. **Shared message tracking and status**
-    - Cyclic edges share the same message tracking and status instances, whereas non-cyclic edges create new instances.
-This enables coordinating shutdown where:
+    - When the graph is first being traversed and a cyclical path is encountered, a cycle group is created.
+All workers that belong to the same cycle join this group so they can coordinate with each other.
-    - Shared message tracking counts in-flight messages across the entire cycle
-    - Shared status enables each worker to report that it is finished non-cyclical work
+    - The group contains two shared primitives: a **message counter** that tracks how many messages are currently in-flight across the entire cycle, and a **status pool** that each worker uses to report whether it still has non-cyclical work remaining.
-4. Separate processing queue and termination logic
-    - A cyclic edge uses a separate processing queue to allow it to coordinate shutdown logic.
-When the cyclic edge is handling termination, it waits for all of the status entries to be done so that all of the non-cyclical messages are known to be finished processing, and for the shared tracker to finish so that all in-flight messages are also known to be processed.
+    - Every time a message is sent into the cycle the counter is incremented, and every time a message finishes processing it is decremented.
+Workers outside of a cycle get their own independent single-member group, so their lifecycle does not interfere with the cycle's coordination.
+3. **Coordinated shutdown sequence**
+    - Each worker in the cycle first processes all of its non-cyclical senders and waits for them to complete.
+    - Once a worker's non-cyclical inputs are exhausted, it signals to the group that it is ready to shut down.
+    - The worker then waits until every other worker in the cycle has also signaled ready.
+At this point, no new messages can enter the cycle from outside.
+    - Next, the worker waits for the shared in-flight message counter to reach zero, meaning every message that was circulating through the cycle has been fully processed.
+    - Finally, the worker closes its listeners, which unblocks any goroutines that were still waiting on full buffers for the cyclical senders, and waits for those goroutines to finish.

 ## Performance Tuning

-The pipeline's performance can be tuned using three configuration settings:
+The pipeline's performance can be tuned using the following configuration settings:

-1. `numProcs` limits the number of messages that are processed concurrently and sent to worker's senders to get database entries for the objects that relate to the messages.
+1. **`numProcs`** (`WithNumProcs`) limits the number of messages that are processed concurrently and sent to worker's senders to get database entries for the objects that relate to the messages.
-    - Larger means more goroutines competing for messages from the same sender
+    - Larger means more goroutines competing for messages from the same sender, increasing throughput but also scheduling overhead
-    - Smaller means fewer goroutines, less contention
+    - Smaller means fewer goroutines, less contention but potentially lower throughput
-2. `bufferSize` limits the number of messages that a sender can send to its listeners once the sender has received the objects from the database.
+2. **`bufferCapacity`** (`WithBufferCapacity`) sets the capacity of the ring-buffer pipes that connect workers.
+This limits how many messages a sender can queue for its listeners before blocking.
     - Implemented as a circular ring buffer for efficient message passing between workers
     - Must be a power of 2.
-The internal ring buffers employ specific optimizations that make this a requirement
+The internal ring buffers employ bit-masking optimizations that make this a requirement
     - Larger means more messages can queue which results in less blocking but more memory usage
     - Smaller means more backpressure, ie more blocking and less memory usage
-3. `chunkSize` limits the number of objects that are packed into each message to be sent to the listeners and subsequently processed in batches by the database.
+3. **`chunkSize`** (`WithChunkSize`) limits the number of objects that are packed into each message to be sent to the listeners and subsequently processed in batches by the database.
     - The optimal value can vary depending on the query overhead of your database
     - Larger means fewer messages with more items per message, less overhead but larger memory usage per message
     - Smaller means more messages with fewer items per message, more overhead but less memory usage per message
-4. `pipeExtendAfter` and `pipeMaxExtensions` are settings for enabling dynamic growth of the internal buffers for the per-edge pipes that connect workers, disabled by default.
+4. **`extendAfter`** and **`maxExtensions`** (`WithPipeExtension`) enable dynamic growth of the internal buffers for the per-edge pipes that connect workers, disabled by default.
 These settings are used to reduce backpressure/deadlocks when downstream processing is slower than upstream sending.
     - A pipe is extended only if a sender blocks for longer than the duration of `extendAfter`.
-    - Each extension doubles the pipe's internal `bufferSize` and caps the number of doublings by `maxExtensions`
+    - Each extension doubles the pipe's internal capacity and caps the number of doublings by `maxExtensions`
-    - `extendAfter` can be set to `-1` for disabled, or any value greater for enabled
+    - `extendAfter` can be set to a negative value for disabled, or any non-negative duration for enabled
-    - `maxExtensions` can be set to `-1` for unbounded extensions, `0` for disabled, or any value greater for enabled
+    - `maxExtensions` can be set to `-1` for unbounded extensions, `0` for disabled, or any positive value for a cap
     - Using these settings can help with bursty workloads, highly variable datastore latency, or uneven branch runtimes (eg, one side of an intersection/exclusion is much slower and causes backpressure)
     - However, using these settings can result in higher memory usage due to doubling the buffers of multiple edges